chiayolin/nbc/README.md

 ### Decimal to Binary and Binary to Decimal Converter

-DTOB is a open source number bases converter written in C. Therefore, you can use DTOB to convert binary numbers to decimal numbers, or decimal numbers to binary numbers.
+DTOB is a open source number bases converter written in C. You can use DTOB to convert binary numbers to decimal numbers, or decimal numbers to binary numbers.
 It provides two ways to convert number bases.
 You can either input numbers directly through the terminal, or enter the interactive mode.

 ## Installing